-An RDMA protocol that runs over TCP, allowing it to traverse the Internet and wide area, has been defined by the IETF and is known as iWarp.
-In addition to the wide area, iWarp also allows RDMA to run over a standard Ethernet network and within a data center.
-While iWarp can be implemented in software, to obtain the desired performance of RDMA special iWarp enabled NIC card are used.
+Internet wide areaAn RDMA protocol, also known as RDMA that runs over TCP-protocol, is-, allowing it to traverse the IEEE/Internet and wide area, has been defined by the IETF proposed RDMA technology.
+It uses the TCP protocol to host and is known as iWarp.
+In addition to the RDMA protocol.
+This wide area, iWarp also allows RDMA to be used in run over a standard Ethernet environment (switch) and the network card requirement is an iWARP enabled network card.
+In fact iWARPand within a data center.
+While iWarp can be implemented in software, but this takes awayto obtain the desired performance advantage of RDMA- special iWarp enabled NIC card are used.